 Along with overheating, overclocking is yet another major cause of GPU failure.

-Overclocking without the provision of adequate cooling or overclocking your GPU beyond safe ranges can not only void the warranty of your graphics card, but can cause irreparable damage.
+Overclocking without adequate cooling or overclocking your GPU beyond safe ranges can not only void the warranty of your graphics card but can cause irreparable damage.

-Overclocking basically means you increase the voltage of your graphics card, which in turn increases its clockspeed.
-The higher the clockspeed, the higher the performance.
+Overclocking means you increase the voltage of your graphics card, increasing its clock speed.
+The higher the clock speed, the higher the performance.

-However, as the clockspeed goes up, so does the energy consumed and the HEAT GENERATED.
+However, as the clock speed increases, so does the energy consumed and the HEAT GENERATED.